-It is easy to see that the above inequalities have finitely many solutions $(j,q)$, either by using Baker's Theorem on linear forms in logarithms \cite[p22]{Bak75}, or the effective result of Rhin \cite{Rhi87} obtained from a computer-aided proof and that appears in several papers \cite{Roz90,Sim05} dealing with Collatz cycles:
+Clearly, the inequalities in \eqref{eq:heuristic} and \eqref{eq:heuristic2} have finitely many solutions $(j,q)$.
+This can be shown using either Baker's theorem on linear forms in logarithms \cite[p22]{Bak75} or the effective result of Rhin \cite{Rhi87}, which was obtained from a computer-aided proof and appears in several papers \cite{Roz90,Sim05} dealing with Collatz cycles.

 \begin{proposition} {\em (Rhin)} If $u_0$, $u_1$, $u_2$ are rational integers such that then the form $\Lambda = u_0 + u_1 \log 2 + u_2 \log 3$ verifies